 As a copywriter, I've written for hundreds of brands.
 Everything from food trucks and stock photography, to multinational conglomerates and world famous directors.
 I've posted a selection of my favourite work here for your perusal and entertainment.
 If you'd like to chat, collaborate, or introduce yourself, feel free to send me a note.

-A sketch fiction with episodes 3-5 minutes long.
+A sketch fiction podcast with episodes 3-5 minutes long.
 An international cast of voice actors is crowdsourced through the magic of the internet.

 Pop Quiz Show

 A multiplayer, multi-device trivia app.
 Stephen Peasley and I dreamt this up as a way to make a table full of phone-checkers more social.